 The Future is Bright

-Each year, more tourists are slowly but surely becoming acquainted with the charms offered by this Indian Ocean paradise.
+Each year, more tourists are slowly but surely becoming acquainted with the charms offered by this Atlantic Ocean paradise.
 However, some of the same features that attract them – the country’s remoteness and small size – have in actual fact shown to be a hindrance to its development economically.